s-e-r-g/interview-questions/README.md

 Development process
 ===================
-* Do you write tests ?
+* Do you write tests?
 * What kind of tests?
 * With how many teams we will interact?
 * What does the development process look like?